dhananjaykansule/Automatic-street-light-using-IOT/README.md

 # Automatic-street-light-using-IOT
 Automatic street light system using IoT to detect sunlight intensity with an LDR sensor.
 Based on the data, the street lights turn ON/OFF and adjust brightness as needed, saving energy.
 The system is controlled by an Arduino UNO, optimizing power consumption based on real-time light conditions.
+Automatic street light code runs on Arduino IDE.
+The Main.ino file contains the code to be uploaded and executed on the Arduino UNO.